IshaanKainth/SQLproject/README.md

 # SQLproject
 This is my first sql project.
-Got the opportunity to learn many things with live dataset.
+Got the opportunity to learn lot of things with the live dataset.